Best Detectify Alternative: Attaxion EASM Platform

 Free trial✅ (30 days)✅ (14 days)

-When billed annually, Detectify’s basic plan ($~3,600/year) is slightly more expensive than Attaxion’s ($3,490/year).
-When billed monthly, the same plan for Detectify starts to become even more expensive (~$420 vs $349/month for Attaxion’s basic plan).
+When billed annually, Detectify’s basic plan ($~3,690/year) is almost three times more expensive than Attaxion’s ($1,290/year).
+When billed monthly, the same plan for Detectify starts to become even more expensive (~$420 vs $129/month for Attaxion’s Starter plan).
 That makes Attaxion a more affordable Detectify alternative.

 For this price, Detectify offers a basic plan that allows for discovery, vulnerability prioritization, remediation, and continuous monitoring of up to 25 assets.
 When we say “assets,” in Detectify’s case it means subdomains.

-Attaxion’s basic plan offers a much higher number of covered assets – up to 120.
-Attaxion is capable of finding many different types of assets, so it’s worth noting that this number would deplete faster.
+Attaxion’s most basic plan offers a higher number of covered assets – up to 40.
+But Attaxion doesn’t only count subdomains.
+IP addresses, CIDRs, and cloud instances also contribute to the asset count.
+So, it’s worth noting that this number would deplete faster, but again, Attaxion is more than 3 times more affordable.

 Both platforms offer a free trial: Detectify gives you 14 days, Attaxion offers 30.